 If the Enabling Works are to be greater in scope than the MITS Connection Works, details (to the extent available to The Company) of the concerns, reasons or technical requirements that this is seeking to address.

 User Commitment Methodology

-Confirmation that the above methodology is to be applied such that the Attributable Works provisions are required.
+Statement of Attributable Works under the User Commitment Methodology (required in all cases).